leeprky/cybercordtheme-transparent/README.md

 # cybercord transparent
 a A Discord Powercord Based Glasscord Theme!

-THIS THEME IS UNMAINTAINED NOW
+THIS THEME IS UNMAINTAINED NOW BUT FEEL FREE TO STILL INSTALL FOLLOWING THE METHOD BELOW

 A Discord theme based on Cyberpunk 2077 /w  Modern Traits & Transparency.
 ## install